ACK alert management

 groups:

-# The following is an example of a cluster event alert rule configuration.
+# The following is a sample configuration for a cluster event alert rule.

-- name: pod-exceptions # The name of the alert rule group.
-This corresponds to the Group_Name field in the alert template.
+- name: pod-exceptions # The name of the alert rule group, which corresponds to the Group_Name field in the alert template.

 rules: